sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

 2.  **Testing Infrastructure**: Lack of tests makes verifying changes difficult and regression-prone.
 Unit and integration tests are needed urgently.
 3.  **Scraping Worker**: The worker for handling `/api/v1/scrape` jobs is not yet implemented.
 4.  **CAPTCHA Solving Completion**: External service integration and advanced techniques are pending.
-5.  **AI Service Implementation**: Placeholder logic in `AiService` needs replacement with actual LLM API calls.
+5.  **AI Service Implementation**: Placeholder logic in LLM adapters needs replacement with actual LLM API calls.
-6.  **ESLint/TypeScript Issues**: Minor formatting and type issues still need cleanup (some persistent issues in worker files).
+6.  **ESLint/TypeScript Issues**: Minor formatting and type issues still need cleanup (some persistent issues in worker and route files).

 *Note: This document will be regularly updated as implementation progresses and new insights emerge.*